chel-007/nexus-wallet/README.md

 * **Wallet Recovery:** The wallet recovery process is straightforward.
 It enables users to initiate recovery if they forget their PIN, and can be completed in less than a minute.
 Additionally, users can browse through all Nexus Wallet users if they need to recover another forgotten userID.

 #### New Advanced Features:
-**Circle Notifications:** Notifications to keep users informed about their transactions status.
-This is achieved by creating a route on my backend, which is linked to the Circle Console Webhook.
-Outbound transactions for payments and NFT minting, sends users alerts from the initiation to the completion stage.
+**Circle Notifications:** Ive also implemented Circle Notifications to keep users informed about their transactions status.
+This is achieved by creating a route on my backend, which is linked to get Notifications sent from the Circle Console Webhook.
+Outbound transactions for payments and Inbound NFT minting transaction, sends users alerts from the initiation to the completion stage.
+I've filtered transactions sent to each connected client based on certain values like user ID, wallet ID, and address from previous app transactions.
+This ensures they only receive notifications for transactions they initiated.

+Additionally, I experimented further by adding basic browser notifications through the Nexus Wallet App.
+Users need to allow notifications to be sent.
+These notifications are only processed for outbound token transactions, and users can receive them even when the app is not in focus.

 **NFT Minting & Collection:** One of the most advanced features is activating a Web3 gaming feature by engaging with a test Web3 game.
 In this game, they can craft basic items and successfully mint combinations.
 I've deployed an NFT smart contract using **Circle ERC-721 templates** on the **ETH-Sepolia blockchain**.
 Additionally, I interact with the contract using a *developer-controlled wallet* **encrypted with ciphertext** generated on the backend for each minting transaction initiated.

 Users can mint five different types of NFTs and view them in NFT Collection by supplying their wallet ID.

 Note: Crafting game mechanics have a cooldown period of 60 minutes after a successful craft, during which another craft cannot be initiated with the same items.

-Additionally, across all features, the backend sends back a response after a transaction is initiated, which is then processed to send a toast notification about the status.

 ### Nexus Wallet Building Paths